Toronto Gardener Pleads Guilty To Killing 8 Men, Some Of Whom Were Buried In Planters

 "A total of six of the eight murders were sexual in nature, involving ligature and confinement and some of the victims' bodies were staged after they were killed," Toronto police said in a statement issued after the hearing.

-Police say that McArthur, a stocky, white-bearded man, had been deliberate in planning the murders.
-When officers searched his bedroom, they found mementos of his victims — jewelry, and a notebook — along with "a duffel bag with duct tape, a surgical glove, zip ties, syringes and a black bungee cord."
+Police say that McArthur had been deliberate in planning the murders.
+When officers searched his bedroom, they found mementos of his victims — jewelry and a notebook — along with "a duffel bag with duct tape, a surgical glove, zip ties, syringes and a black bungee cord."

 DNA from the victims was also found in McArthur's van and on his clothing.

-Court documents from Tuesday's plea state that when police investigated Kinsman's disappearance, they found his calendar had an entry labeled "Bruce" for June 26, 2017.
+Court documents from Tuesday's plea state that when police investigated Kinsman's disappearance, they found that his calendar had an entry labeled "Bruce" for June 26, 2017.
 They also found video surveillance footage showing Kinsman getting into McArthur's van on that day.
-Investigators said McArthur killed Kinsman on June 26 or soon after.
+Investigators said McArthur killed Kinsman on June 26, 2017, or soon after.
 He is apparently the serial killer's last victim.

 Karen Fraser, whose property was used to dispose of the victims' bodies, said McArthur has visibly changed since his arrest.